LibreCAD/docs/guides/blocks.rst

 Additional parts and libraries can be added for blocks created by users, libraries downloaded from the LibreCAD wiki (https://wiki.librecad.org/index.php?title=Part_Libraries) or from other internet resources.
 LibreCAD can be configured to show user-defined blocks in the library browser *in addition* to the blocks included with LibreCAD.

-The easiest method of installation, which does not require or Linux Root privileges or Windows Administrator access, is to create a new directory such as "PartsLibrary" in the home directory or "Documents" folder.
-The path to this directory would be something similar to "/home/*{Username}*/PartsLibrary/" or "C:\\Users\\ *{Username}*\\Documents\\PartsLibrary\\ ".
-Blocks and libraries can then be placed under the parent "PartsLibrary" directory.
+The easiest method of installation, which does not require or Linux Root privileges or Windows Administrator access, is to create a new directory such as "Parts_Library" in the home directory or "Documents" folder.
+The path to this directory would be something similar to "/home/*{Username}*/Parts_Library/" or "C:\\Users\\ *{Username}*\\Documents\\Parts_Library\\ ".
+Blocks and libraries can then be placed under the parent "Parts_Library" directory.
 The sub-directories will create categories that will appear in the tree view of the **Library Browser**.

 .. important::